-- Get a fire extinguisher.
+- Get a fire extinguisher and learn how to use it.
 One of the biggest dangers with riots is fire.
 Having a fire extinguisher will help you control the blaze knowing that your local fire department will likely not come to your rescue.

 - Get a large video camera.
 For some reason, angry mobs rarely attack the press.
 If you can look like a member of the press, you may be able to move through the crowd unharmed.